-The location is excellent for observing a characteristic of the new straight streets opened in the second half of the XVIth century; they had at their ends something (a church, an obelisk, a gate or a large statue) which attracted the attention of the viewer; in the case of these two streets and making reference to the time of Sixtus V, Strada Felice had at its ends SS.
-TrinitÓ dei Monti and an obelisk and Strada Pia had the gate designed by Michelangelo and two large statues placed by Sixtus V in Piazza del Quirinale.
+The location is excellent for observing a feature of the two streets: they had at their ends a monument which attracted the attention of the viewer.
+Strada Felice had at its ends SS.
+TrinitÓ dei Monti and an obelisk and Strada Pia had Porta Pia, the gate designed by Michelangelo, and two large statues in Piazza del Quirinale.

 The views were improved in the following centuries by placing obelisks opposite SS.
 TrinitÓ dei Monti and in Piazza del Quirinale and by building the monumental rear fašade of S. Maria Maggiore.

 The view is taken from the green dot in the small 1748 map here below.
 In the description below the plate Vasi made reference to: 1) Le Quattro Fontane; 2) S. Carlo; 3) Palazzo Albani; 4) S. Maria Maggiore (rear fašade).
 The small map shows also 5) Palazzo Galloppi; 6) SS.
 Anna e Gioacchino.
 The dotted line in the small map delineates the border between Rione Trevi (left/above) and Rione Monti (right/below).

 In 1771 Vasi depicted the view towards S. Maria Maggiore from Quattro Fontane in a larger etching.